anjalirmenon/scip/readme.txt

-""" These programs are implementations of the exercises in the book MIT structure and implementation of programming.
+""" These programs are implementations of the exercises in the book MIT structure and interpretation of computer programming.
 The programs are written in scheme a dialect of lisp.
 The same programs are translated to python"""